• Skip to primary navigation

 Minestrone Soup

-Minestrone soup is one of those dishes that never gets old—it’s packed with vibrant vegetables, tender beans, and a savory broth that brings everything together.
+Minestrone soup is one of those dishes that never gets old-it's packed with bright vegetables, tender beans, and a savory broth that brings everything together, originating from traditional Italian peasant cooking.

 I first fell in love with minestrone at a little Italian café, where every bowl was bursting with fresh, seasonal produce.
 It felt like a warm hug in a bowl.

-This easy homemade minestrone is just as comforting, packed with wholesome ingredients and rich flavors.
+This easy homemade minestrone is just as comforting, packed with wholesome ingredients and rich flavors, and can easily be made vegetarian by using vegetable broth instead of meat stock.

 Whether you're making it for a cozy dinner or meal prep, this soup is a go-to for something filling, nutritious, and full of Italian-inspired goodness.